 Who: Students in grades 5-12 compete in teams at the local and national levels.

 When: April marks the season opener for team registration, and the game is revealed in September of that year.
-Local qualifying events take place from October 2023 to March 2024, with district championships held in March and April.
-Regional championships span two days:
+Local qualifying events take place from October 2024 to March 2025, with district championships held in March and April.
+Regional championships span two days in April through June, depending on where you’re located.

 Where: Aerial Drone Competition Regional Championships are held at various college campuses throughout the U.S., including Fairmont, WV (Northeast), Jackson, MS (Southeast), Flint, MI (North Central), Tulsa, OK (South Central), Salt Lake City, UT (West), Batesville, MS (JROTC), and Chattanooga, TN (middle school-only).